Corps Exquis Daniel Wohl

-Brooklyn-based electroacoustic composer/performer Daniel Wohl, praised as one of his generation’s “imaginative and skillful creators” (New York Times), released his debut album Corps Exquis in June, 2013.
-Performed by acclaimed new music quintet TRANSIT, the album also features guest performances by Aaron Roche, Julia Holter and So Percussion.
+Corps Exquis is the debut album from Brooklyn-based electroacoustic composer/performer Daniel Wohl, praised as one of his generation’s “imaginative and skillful creators” (New York Times).
+Performed by acclaimed new music quintet TRANSIT, the album also features guest performances by Aaron Roche, Julia Holter and Sō Percussion.

 The album was widely praised, being called "beautiful and maze-like" by Pitchfork, a "boldy surreal aural experience" by the New York Times, and an "exquisite sound world" by NPR.